asmagill/hammerspoon_asm/doc/README.md

 hs.doc
 ======

-HS.DOC, The Rewrite: Bigger, bolder, and coming to a thater near you...
-IN 3D!!!!!
+HS.DOC, The Rewrite: Bigger, bolder, and coming to a theater near you...
+In Smell-O-Vision!!!!!

 Create documentation objects for interactive help within Hammerspoon